NotisSiokas/ShippingCosts_test/README.md

 # Shipping Cost API

+#### Purpose of this project
+This project is part of the coding test for the role of Junior Full-Stack Developer at Spectinga
+Candidate: Notis Siokas

-This is a simple Flask-based API that calculates the shipping cost based on the user's locale and preferred shipping option.
+### This is a simple Flask-based and React project that calculates the shipping cost based on the user's location and preferred shipping option.

 ## Installation